-Output generated by MapTiler Desktop contains tiles in RGB(A) color model.
-However, if your dataset contains more bands that encode additional information, MapTiler Desktop provides you with the ability to map the bands from the input image to corresponding bands in the output RGB(A) model.
+Output generated by MapTiler Engine contains tiles in RGB(A) color model.
+However, if your dataset contains more bands that encode additional information, MapTiler Engine provides you with the ability to map the bands from the input image to corresponding bands in the output RGB(A) model.

 This article will show you how to set custom data scale values and choose the output bands order.

-Setting custom data scale values is available only for non-8-bit images and requires at least MapTiler Desktop Plus.
+Setting custom data scale values is available only for non-8-bit images and requires at least MapTiler Engine Plus.